 For short term summer accommodation, click here to make reservations and to check availability and rates.
 You will be connected to our online reservation system.

 A minimum stay of one month is required for all student rates.
 Chestnut Residence is open to students during the summer months.
-Accommodations include single and double rooms from May 7th through August 19th 2017*.
+Accommodations include single and double rooms from May 7th through August 19th 2017.
 For double rooms, both students must apply at the same time.
+Breakfast and Dinner are in included in the price*.

 If you require accommodation a few days before or after the above summer sessional dates, please email details directly to email@example.com to check availability.